atlarge-research/opendc-simulator/README.md

 	</a>
 </p>

-## Reading the lab report
-The lab report can be found in the `lab_report` folder.
-The source code for the lab report can be found in the `lab_report/src` folder.

 ## Getting the source
 Download the source code by running the following code in your command prompt:
 ```sh